Town Hall House trigeneration

-Trigeneration at Town Hall will help achieve a five per cent reduction in the City’s organisational carbon pollution, and avoid about 70,000 tonnes of greenhouse gas emissions over the project life.
+Trigeneration at Town Hall will help achieve a 3 per cent reduction in the City’s organisational carbon pollution, and help to reduce greenhouse gas emissions over the project life.
 It will deliver infrastructure to improve energy efficiency at Town Hall by up to 20 per cent, compared with energy from the grid.

 The City has received grant funding from the Commonwealth Government for the project under the Community Energy Efficiency Program.

 The 'tri' in trigeneration refers to 3 simultaneous outputs from the gas-fired engines, low-carbon electricity, hot water to heat buildings and chilled water to cool buildings.

 A trigeneration engine runs on natural or renewable gases producing low-carbon electricity.
 The engine, which is about the size of a shipping container, generates heat that is captured to make hot water.

 Hot water can be converted to chilled water for air-conditioning by a secondary piece of equipment called an absorption chiller.
 Hot water or chilled water, called thermal energy, can be distributed to nearby buildings through a network of underground pipes.

 Trigeneration is an extremely efficient decentralised energy technology where electricity is made near where it is used, avoiding the need to bring electricity over long distances.
 It replaces coal-fired electricity and reduces emissions from connected buildings.

 Producing energy locally helps avoid expensive upgrades to the NSW electricity grid of poles and wires which have pushed up power prices.